You deserve to love and live after divorce. You deserve sex and intimacy after divorce!

 Some people run right out for the first warm body upon divorce and others run away from the idea of sex.
 But even the most eager of “beavers” so to speak encounter a lot of the same emotions that the timidest of wallflowers do when they venture into sex after divorce like:

-No matter what side of the emotional fence you’re sitting on, here are some pointers for navigating the roads of sex and intimacy again after divorce.
+No matter what side of the emotional fence you’re sitting on, here are some pointers for navigating sex and intimacy after divorce.

 Are you ready?

 Yellow Light Caution:

 Just Because You Can, Doesn’t Mean You Should.

 Not to call out men specifically, but some men dive into sex with multiple partners after divorce simply because they can.
 This isn’t to say that women don’t as well, but men are more apt to because it’s socially acceptable for guys and hey, they’re hunters with that evolutionary need I suppose.
 Whether you’re a lascivious man or woman, dial down the casual sex a bit if it starts to get out of hand.

 It’s not about judgment.
 You have the right to enjoy casual safe sex with whomever you want as often as you want, but it’s not uncommon for people to fill post-divorce loneliness with sex after divorce.
 Rather than trying to fill up the loneliness that might be there or fear of starting over, dial back and decide if you’re going a bit too crazy sexually.